hunter-teacher-cert/unit_plan-hs-web-dev-team/README.md

 ### Standards Referenced

+The standards for the 10 lessons in this unit are all from the NYS Computer Science Standards.
+The first lesson covers Standard 9-12.CT.4.
+All of the content lessons (Lesson 2, 3, 4, 5, 7, and 8 cover 9-12.CT.10.
+The remaining lessons 6, 9 and 10 are assessments which cover all the standards for this Unit.
+Each lesson has the specific standard referenced in the lesson plan.

 | Standard #     | Standard           |
 | -------------  |:-------------:|
 | 9-12.IC.7      | Investigate the use of computer science in multiple fields. |